greenwyrt/plover2CAT/docs/reference/commands.md

 The two main functions are `steno_insert` and `steno_remove`, which insert and remove elements from the `userData` slot of the block in the `QTextEdit`.

+`block_state` is an attribute that is set within the `Qcommands` to indicate a block has been changed.
+For safety, even if an action is undone, the block's state is not reverted.

 ## `steno_insert`:

 Used to insert steno.